cjerdonek/open-rcv/README.md

 Requirements
 ------------

-OpenRCV can be run using Python 3.4.
+OpenRCV can be run using Python 3.4 (preferably 3.4.2 or later).

 If you do not already have Python 3.4, you can download it [here][python-download].